AEastwood/SteamAutoLogin/README.md

 # SteamAutoLogon

-SteamAutoLogon is a web based tool to quickly change steam accounts;
+SteamAutoLogon is a web based tool to quickly change steam accounts.

 Database: SQL